Home / Blog / How to self-host Hermes Agent (and why most people quit halfway)

 How do I back up my agent's memory?

 The memory data is stored in the Docker volume.
-You can back it up by exporting the volume contents to a compressed archive and copying it offsite.
+Back it up by exporting the volume contents to a compressed archive and copying it offsite.
 Automate this with a cron job that runs daily.
 There is no built-in backup tooling in the self-hosted setup.

 Can I run Hermes on a Mac or Windows machine?